-Since the end of Gaddafi's one-man rule, militias of
+Since the end of Gaddafi's one-man rule, the main rival

-ex-rebels have become de-facto powerbrokers in the vacuum of
+militias of ex-rebels have become de-facto powerbrokers in the

-Libya's political chaos, carving out fiefdoms and exercising
+vacuum of Libya's political chaos, carving out fiefdoms and

-But the most powerful, heavily armed brigades are rivals -
+But the most powerful, heavily armed brigades - the Zintans

-the Zintans and the Misratans - loosely allied with competing
+and the Misratans - are loosely allied with competing political

-political factions battling to define what kind of state Libya
+factions determined to define what kind of state Libya should

 Gunfire and explosions could still be heard until late at